samsuh/trello-clone/README.md

 ## Personal notes on my progress on this project

 Jan 29, 2024
-Re-examine the server action refactor. useAction takes in safeAction.
+Re-examine the server action refactor. useAction takes in safeAction. start to refactor create-board into actions/create-board folder.

 Jan 28, 2024
 Use server actions instead of api calls to do work.
 Start to extract server action from actions folder to its own folder where expected inputs and outputs are defined.
 Create schema.ts for zod validation to keep the schema input type.
 Create-safe-action file.
 Create useAction hook and pass safeAction, and extract execute function to call server action, extract data, server/field errors, and callbacks.
 Create handler for safeAction.